mahi25bce10912/GRIDEYE/README.md

 # 🏆 Built for Gridlock Hackathon 2.0

-### VisionGrid — Turning Traffic Data into Intelligent Decisions.
+### EyeGrid — Turning Traffic Data into Intelligent Decisions.

 An AI-powered platform for forecasting congestion, optimizing resource deployment, and enabling proactive traffic management.